Many, Many Projects:

 I enjoy the process of sharing my completed 8×10’s.
 Over the last several weeks I have revealed thirty-eight uniquely designed specimens.
 Thirty-eight sounds like a lot but I have more than that yet to go.

-Lots of Fun:
+Loads of Fun:

 Designing and implementing these small art projects is a very contagious practice.
 The manageable size and portability make them easy to work with no matter where I am.
 Typically I spend several days pulling together various combinations of fabric.
 After setting aside a number of groupings I draw on my supplies of beads, buttons, lace, recycled sari and kantha cloth, among other items, to add as embellishments.

 A Change In Technique:

 Up until now I have used white stretched canvas as the background for 99% of my 8×10’s.
 Lately I have decided to cover the canvas with fabric.
 The last photo to be shared in this post includes a fabric covered frame.
 This new technique adds a more striking element.
 Even though I am very fond of the white canvas background it’s always nice to try something new.

 For now I believe I will most likely continue to wrap my canvases with fabric; however, I have also considered making my own wood frames and stretching my own, unpainted canvas over the edges.
 Who knows what the future will bring!